-How does Diabetes Affect Your Feet at Work
+How Does Diabetes Affect Your Feet at Work

 You may injure your feet unknowingly and sores on your feet can become infected.
 The extra glucose in your blood also feeds an infection making it worse.
-Nerve damage can in some cases cause pain, foot deformities and changes in the muscle and bone structure of your feet which ultimately alters their shape.
+Nerve damage can in some cases cause pain, foot deformities, and changes in the muscle and bone structure of your feet which ultimately alters their shape.

 Poor Blood Flow

-Poor blood flow basically means that there is not enough blood circulating to your legs, feet and other extremities which makes it much harder for an infection to heal usually resulting in gangrene.
+Poor blood flow basically means that there is not enough blood circulating to your legs, feet, and other extremities which makes it much harder for an infection to heal usually resulting in gangrene.
 Because of the excess glucose in your bloodstream from diabetes, you may develop poor blood circulation.

 Ultimately Diabetes can cause you to lose a foot or leg if not treated properly because of poor blood circulation and nerve damage leading to an infected sore which develops gangrene.

-- waterproofing and insulation where required.
+- Some diabetic boots may also have waterproofing and insulation where required.

 Reviews on Diabetic Work Shoes